Retreat FAQ

 - Clean, comfortable, and modest sitting clothes (please don’t bring shorts, short skirts, or clothing with writing, logos, bright colors, or loud patterns for sitting).

-- Include a sweater or other warmer clothing for the cool nights and mornings we experience year-round.
-A rain jacket is also recommended during the winter/early spring rainy months.
+- A sweater or other warmer clothing for the cool nights and mornings we experience year-round.
+A rain jacket is recommended during the winter/early spring rainy months.

 - Slip-on shoes or sandals.

 - Work shoes and clothes for possible outside work (shorts are okay for work).
-Also, bring some suntan lotion and a hat if you are sensitive to sun in case you are assigned outdoor work.
+Also, bring suntan lotion and a hat if you are sensitive to sun, in case you are assigned outdoor work.

 Is there any talking allowed?
 Retreats are conducted in silence both while sitting and during other activities including meals, work practice and breaks.
-Some work and activity-related conversation may be necessary, but in general we try to minimize the need to talk, so if you have a question or need to share some information, we encourage you to use notepads and pens.
-After dharma talks there is a Q&A period where you can ask questions and there are also daily opportunities for meetings with practice leaders where you will have discussions.
+Some work and activity-related conversation may be necessary, but in general we minimize the need to talk, so if you have a question or need to share some information, we encourage you to use notepads and pens.
+After dharma talks there is a Q&A period, when you can ask questions and there are also daily opportunities to talk privately with practice leaders.

 Do I have to attend every activity?
-Yes, we ask that you attend all activities during a retreat and be on time.
-If you feel you cannot attend a particular activity, please discuss it with a teacher or practice leader first.
+Yes, if you are a full-time participant, we ask that you attend all retreat activities and be on time.
+If you cannot attend a particular activity, please discuss it with a practice leader or sesshin coordinator first.
+We do offer part-time attendance for most retreats; this should be arranged in advance.

 Are there any breaks?
-Yes, there are three breaks each day, one after each meal.
-We encourage you to remain inwardly focused during these times in order to maximize the value of your retreat.
+Yes, there are breaks after work practice, lunch and supper.
+We encourage you to maintain practice during these times, to maximize the value of your retreat.

 Can I text or take pictures on my phone?
-Cell phones are best left turned off in your luggage until the end of a retreat in order to take full advantage of this rare opportunity to focus inwards by minimizing external distractions.
+Sesshin provides a rare opportunity to focus inward by minimizing external distractions.
+Cell phones are best left turned off in your luggage until the end of a retreat.